yiudim/RepData_PeerAssessment1/PA1_template.md

 Adjusted mediam with imputed NAs is 10641

-## values are different from when we calcuated the same stats excluding the NAs in the dataset
+Values are different from when we calcuated the same stats excluding the NAs in the dataset

 # Are there differences in activity patterns between weekdays and weekends?

 ## create a new factor variable in the dataset with two levels - "weekday" and "weekend"